google-deepmind/muplan/README.md

 ## Data
 The plan-annotated dataset is available in JSONL format at: [link](https://console.cloud.google.com/storage/browser/xwikis-with-plans).
 This dataset is derived from [XWikis (Perez-Beltrachini and Lapata, 2021)](https://github.com/lauhaide/clads).
-Each *(document, summary)* pair is annotated with a multilingual content plan, stored under the data key `plan`.
+Each *(document, summary)* pair is annotated with a multilingual content plan, stored under the header key `plan`.

 ## Models
 All the models in the paper are based on the [mT5 model (Xue et al., 2021)](https://aclanthology.org/2021.naacl-main.41.pdf) using the checkpoints available at: [link](https://github.com/google-research/multilingual-t5?tab=readme-ov-file#released-model-checkpoints).